2-rust/bnb-four.meme-bundler-volume-bot/README.md

-# 💹 BNB Chain Trading Bot ( can support any EVM chains )
+# 💹 BNB Chain Trading Bot ( support all EVM chains )
 **Professional Sniper, Bundler & Volume Automation for PancakeSwap and Four.meme**

 A high-performance trading bot infrastructure built for the **BNB Smart Chain**, offering automated token deployment, liquidity pool creation, and advanced trading strategies.
 Designed with precision, speed, and enterprise-grade reliability — ideal for developers, traders, and liquidity engineers.